Eddy08/training/frontend/angular/real-time-comm/README.md

 # RealTimeComm

-## The main purpose of this application is a reactive application.
+## The main purpose of this application is to build a reactive application.
+## Application developed should be simple and follow best practices.
 ## Default Generated README.md content

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.7.